 The High Court of Justiciary is Scotland's supreme criminal court.
 When sitting at first instance as a trial court, it hears the most serious criminal cases, such as murder and rape.
 A single judge hears cases with a jury of 15 people.

 At first instance, it sits in cities and larger towns around Scotland and has a permanent base in Edinburgh (Lawnmarket), Glasgow (Saltmarket) and Aberdeen (Mercatgate).
-There are periodic sittings in eight circuit courts Dundee, Dunfermline, Dumbarton, Inverness, Kilmarnock, Livingston, Paisley and Perth, and regular sittings at Edinburgh Sheriff Court.
+There are periodic sittings in Dumbarton, Lanark, Livingston, Paisley and Stirling.
 As an appeal court, it sits only in Edinburgh.

 The High Court is presided over by the Lord Justice General and the Lord Justice Clerk.
 They usually sit as chairpersons in the courts of criminal appeal.
 The other full time judges, who are also Senators of the College of Justice, are known as Lords Commissioners of Justiciary when sitting in the High Court.

 When sitting as an appeal court, the court consists of at least three judges when hearing appeals against conviction and two when hearing sentence appeals.
 More judges may sit when the court is dealing with exceptionally difficult cases or those where important matters of law may be considered.
-Appeals are heard from the High Court, the Sheriff Courts and the Justice of the Peace Courts.
+Appeals are heard from the High Court.
 The High Court also hears appeals in cases referred to it by the Scottish Criminal Cases Review Commission.

 The Lord Advocate may refer a point of law which arises in the course of a case to the High Court for an opinion.
 This allows the High Court to give directions which set out the law for future similar cases.